varocketry/guitar-mastery-hub/public/lessons/lesson_033_major_scale_formula.md

 ---

-## ðŸŽµ WHY THIS MATTERS: THE PATTERN THAT EXPLAINS EVERYTHING
+## 🎵 WHY THIS MATTERS: THE PATTERN THAT EXPLAINS EVERYTHING

 ### The Question Every Guitarist Asks